RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 2.md

 C	is	incorrect	because	the	availability	of	staff	and	the	demands	placed upon	them	are	tightly	coupled	with	the	restoration	of	services,	and	as such	would	not	be	overlooked.

-### Question # 5 - What	concept	allows	users	or	support	staff	to	change	some	networkconfigurations	without	having	access	to	the	actual	networking	hardware and	administrative	interfaces?
+### Question # 5 - What	concept 	allows	users	 or	support 	staff	to	change	some	network configurations	without 	having	access	to	the	actual	networking	hardware and	administrative	interfaces?
 A.	Logical	networks.
 B.	VLANs.
 C.	Broad	network	access.